ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 * **Proof-of-Work (Bitcoin, most other cryptocurrencies)**: Barrier to exploitation is the required computing power to produce new, valid blocks.
 An attacker must be able to generate blocks, which will be accepted by the network, and do so faster than the rest of the network (51% attack).
 The mathematical problem, which is being solved to ensure the difficulty of this computation has not, as of yet, been found to have cryptographic weaknesses, therefore this approach is now considered safe for sufficiently large networks where it is infeasible for a single attacker to possess enough hashing power. __Smaller networks may still be taken over or exploited using the 51% attack.__

 * **Proof-of-Stake (Ethereum 2.0 - UPCOMING)**: Here, the difficulty in subverting the network lies in the requirement to own pre-existing funds, before valid blocks may be generated and appended to the network.
 An attacker must own significant amounts of the digital currency in order to subvert the network operation.
-Proof of Stake is employed less frequently than Proof-of-Work, but significant weaknesses of the approach have not, so far, been put forward.
+Proof of Stake is employed less frequently than Proof-of-Work.
 The approach is considered safe, because an attacker would need significant investment into the cryptocurrency in order to gain enough 'voting power' in the network to do harm.
 The downside of this method is that the most wealthy wallet owners are in a strong position to decide the future of the network, even overruling the majority of "weaker" participants.

 * **Proof-of-Space, Proof-of-Capacity**: This approach requires commitment of significant amounts of memory or disk space in order to calculate valid blocks.
 This is similar to Proof-of-Work, whereas an attacker must make a large monetary investment into hardware before he or she would be able to subvert operations.

 A constant is quickly revealed: A would-be attacker must invest into either hardware, processing time (cloud) or the targeted cryptocurrency, in order to manipulate the blockchain.
 Depending on the size of the network and the valuation of the currency, the investment quickly becomes prohibitively large.

-More technical details on how Ixian uses a combination of above methods can be found here: [Ixiac algorithm](https://projectixian.github.io/tech_docs/hybrid_pow.html)
+More technical details on how Ixiac Consensus Algorithm works can be found here: [Ixiac algorithm](https://projectixian.github.io/tech_docs/ixiac.html)

 ## Presence List